AimarBustamante/My-portfolio/README.md

 ## Tecnologies

 The portfolio was created with the next Tecnologies.
-Additionally Google Fonts was used to customize the fonts, Font Awesome for the icons and Scroll Reveal for the scroll effect.
+Additionally, Google Fonts was used to customize the fonts, Font Awesome for the icons, and Scroll Reveal for the scroll effect.
 Finally, the website was deployed on Netlify.

 - HTML
 - CSS